Nicol: Who the hell is David Agnew?

-Sue: It makes a lovely change from what I usually have to put with.
+Sue: Yeah, it makes a lovely change from what we usually have to put with.
 Why can’t they all be like this?

 The Doctor takes Romana to the Louvre.

-Sue: You can tell that they couldn’t get permission to film there.
+Sue: They couldn’t get permission to film there.
 The camera is miles away.